 Our goal is to focus on quality, which encompasses not only outstanding recipes our customers will drink again and again, but also consistency, so that every beer we brew will meet our high standards.
-Andina’s Head Brewer, Michael Stewart, influenced both by traditional methods and innovative experimentation, is working hard to create recipes that respect the purity of the ingredients we source locally and abroad, to ensure the most distinctive and enjoyable flavours.
+Andina’s Head Brewer, Ben Greenberg, influenced both by traditional methods and innovative experimentation, is working hard to create recipes that respect the purity of the ingredients we source locally and abroad, to ensure the most distinctive and enjoyable flavours.

 Andina’s production area occupies 9,500 square feet of floor space.
 A great attention to detail has gone into the design of the brewery as well as the tank configuration to ensure that we stay true to the quality guidelines we have set for ourselves.

 Andina’s equipment is state-of-the art stainless steel, custom engineered, and locally manufactured.
 Our beers are craft brewed using a system comprised of a mash-lauter tun, kettle-whirlpool, and 40 Bbl bright beer tanks.

 Andina Brewing Company shows the world how to be sustainable in the brewing industry

 Making beer requires vast amounts of water and energy.
 That means that the impact on the environment is significant.
 As part of our commitment to reduce our environmental footprint we are implementing groundbreaking initiatives for resource efficiency, conservation and materials recapture within the brewing process.